Canada’s worst mass shooting leaves at least 18 dead

-TORONTO (AP) — Canadians on Monday mourned the shocking rampage that left 18 dead in a rural community in Nova Scotia, after a gunman disguised as a police officer opened fire on people hunkered down in their homes, setting many ablaze in the deadliest mass shooting in the country’s history.
+TORONTO (AP) — Canadians on Monday mourned the shocking rampage that left 18 dead in rural communities across Nova Scotia, after a gunman disguised as a police officer opened fire on people hunkered down in their homes, setting houses ablaze in the deadliest mass shooting in the country's history.

 A Nova Scotia gas station is seen with police and emergency vehicles as part of an investigation into a mass shooting spree on Sunday.
 (Source: CTV Network/CNN)